hiroki13/hiroki13.github.com/index.md

 	<hr>
 </div>

+> [Neural Modeling of Multi-Predicate Interactions for Japanese Predicate Argument Structure Analysis][7]

+>> Hiroki Ouchi, Yuta Tsuboi.
+In Proceedings of EMNLP 2016.

 > [Addressee and Response Selection for Multi-Party Conversation][5]

 >> Hiroki Ouchi, Yuta Tsuboi.
 In Proceedings of EMNLP 2016.